ezosher/hebrew-user-api/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)

 ## Roadmap
-Expusing Functions to genreate each individual paramater to create your own unique API schema

-If you have ideas for releases in the future, it is a good idea to list them in the Feature Request File.
+Exposing Functions to generate each individual parameter to create your own unique API schema If you have ideas for releases in the future, it is a good idea to list them in the Feature Request File.